-But what happens when a patient does not follow a doctor's advice?
-Addressing non-compliance or non-adherence—when a patient does not adhere to advice for investigative or treatment plans which a physician has set out in the patient's best interests—can be challenging.
+Physicians work in partnership with patients to achieve the safest and highest quality of care possible.
+But what happens when a patient does not follow the physician's advice?
+Addressing non-adherence—when a patient does not adhere to advice for investigative or treatment plans that a physician has set out in the patient's best interests—can be challenging.

-Non-adherence with recommendations for referral
+Case example: Non-adherence for referral

 The patient subsequently suffers a myocardial infarction and dies.
 Autopsy confirms the cause of death and reveals a 95% obstruction of the anterior branch of the left coronary artery.